-The Bristol Bay Area Health Corporation (BBAHC) Project Zero is a three year (2011-2014), SAMSHA funded suicide prevention program targeting approximately 1,200 youth aged 12-24 year olds residing in 14 study villages.
+The Bristol Bay Area Health Corporation (BBAHC) Project Zero/Youth Suicide Prevention study.
+SAMSHA funded suicide prevention program targeting approximately 1,200 youth aged 12-24 year olds residing in 14 study villages.
 Although 79% of the 5,829 residents are Alaska Native, ethnicity is not a limiting factor to participation in the program.

 The Institute for Circumpolar Health Studies (ICHS) has been contracted by BBAHC to implement an evaluative strategy of two components of the program: the Traveling Therapist Program and the Life Skills Program.
 Evaluation will consist of the analyzing data collected by project zero staff in the form of activity logs and SAMSHA provided Early Intervention, Referral and Follow-Up (EIRF).